 Getting Set up for Development with Visual Studio

-Elements integrates with Visual Studio 2015 and Visual Studio 2017, for the Community, Professional or higher editions (the Express editions do not allow integration, and are thus not supported).
+Elements integrates with Visual Studio 2015, Visual Studio 2017 and 2019, for the Community, Professional or higher editions (the Express editions do not allow integration, and are thus not supported).
 If Elements finds a suitable copy of Visual Studio, it will offer to integrate with it.

 Visual Studio and the Elements compiler require Windows 7 Service Pack 1 or later, and the .NET Framework 4.0 or later.

 Depending on what platforms you wish to develop for, the Elements compiler has a few prerequisites you may need to install in order to have all the tools you need to get started with the platform.

 Setup for .NET and Mono Development